spine-tools/Spine-Toolbox/README.md

 - [From source files](#installation-from-sources-using-git) (this is the cutting edge - and more likely to have bugs)
 - [Windows installation package](#windows-64-bit-installer-package) (these are quite old - not recommended)

-### Installation with Python and pipx
+### Pre-installation

-This works best for users that just want to use Spine Toolbox and keep it updated with new releases.
-The instructions below are written for Windows, but they also apply to Linux and Mac where applicable.
+These steps apply to both `Installation with Python and pipx` and to `Installation from sources using Git` installation options.

 1. If you don't have Python installed, please install e.g. **Python 3.9** from [Python.org](https://www.python.org/downloads/release/python-3913/).